Mass media in Afghanistan: Media history

-When King Zahir Shah's government was overthrown in the 1973 coup by his cousin Daoud Khan, approximately 19 newspapers were shut down and media came under severe restriction, ending a period of relative freedom.
+When King Zahir Shah's government was overthrown in the 1973 coup by his cousin Daoud Khan, approximately 19 newspapers were shut down and the media came under severe restrictions, ending a period of relative freedom.
 The first color television broadcasting appeared in 1978.
 The media fell into the control of Soviet influences during the Democratic Republic of Afghanistan from 1979 to 1992.

-In the late 1990s, media under the Taliban government was characterized by strict media laws, including the banning of television.
+In the late 1990s, the media under the Taliban government was characterized by strict media laws, including the banning of television as part of its prohibition on depicting images of living beings in media.
 The Taliban instigated the destruction of television sets in 1998.
 People caught with a television in their homes were subject to monetary fines, flogging, or imprisonment.
 Most media operated from other countries, except for a small area in northern Afghanistan, which had its own television service called Badakhshan Television.
-It broadcast news and films for around 5,000 viewers for three hours a day.
+It broadcast news and films to around 5,000 viewers for three hours a day.
 All television stations had been shut down by order of the Taliban, and printed newspapers were forbidden to publish commentary, photos, or readers letters.
 The radio stations under Taliban control broadcast nothing other than religious programs and selected news.
 Around 70% of the population listened to its broadcasts.
 In 2000, the Taliban government launched The Islamic Emirate, an English-language newspaper designed to counteract information produced by the "enemies of Islam".
 Only Russia, Czech Republic and Serbia had news bureaus based in Kabul due to instability.
 The Kabul TV center was converted into a military barracks, and journalists were not permitted to work with foreign media.
 The media environment remained bleak until the overthrow of the Taliban government in late 2001.

-The Afghan media experienced a rapid growth during the Karzai administration in the early 2000s, with dozens of TV stations reestablished around the country.
+The Afghan media experienced rapid growth during the Karzai administration in the early 2000s, with dozens of TV stations reestablished around the country.
 Some of these include Tolo, Ariana Television Network, Lemar, Shamshad, and the state-owned Afghanistan National Television.
 Over two hundred radio stations have also been established.
 As of 2019, there are over 1,800 media outlets in the country.
 All media flourished under Afghanistan's new rules, though journalists do undergo self-censorship; penalties are still in place for defaming individuals and running material contrary to the principles of Islam.